-Are there any signs of culturally or historically significant elements, as defined in YES NO section 2 of the National Heritage Resources Act, 1999, (Act No. 25 of 1999), including Archaeological or paleontological sites, on or close (within 20m) to the Uncertain site?
-If YES, explain: No. Please see Appendix D1 for the Heritage Screener conducted by CTS Heritage.
+Are there any signs of culturally or historically significant elements, as defined in YES NO section 2 of the National Heritage Resources Act, 1999, (Act No. 25 of 1999), including Archaeological or paleontological sites, on or close (within 20m) to the site?
+If YES, explain: Unce ertain A Heritage Impact Assessment (HIA) (Appendix D1) was conducted.
+The fo llowing are the key